anshulsaxena23/-Hospital-Emergency-Room-Dashboard/README.md

-🚑 Hospital Emergency Room Dashboard 🚑

-I'm excited to present my latest Power BI project on the healthcare industry - a Hospital Emergency Room (ER) dashboard!
+Power BI project on the healthcare industry - a Hospital Emergency Room (ER) dashboard!
 This interactive tool provides a comprehensive view of key metrics, empowering data-driven decisions to enhance patient care and optimize emergency services.

 * Key Highlights: